Frequently Asked Questions

 We currently do not have staffing provision to accommodate children with special needs, severe learning differences or behavioural issues.
 As the school grows, our intention is to create a diverse community that would be a safe environment for students of all abilities, but at this stage, this is not the case.Please contact us to discuss any special needs at

 How can my child be transferred from REAL School to another school in or outside of Hungary?

 Children are incredibly adapting.
 Moving from an environment where you are respected, have a lot of say about your own learning, and do great projects into a more traditional school is not necessarily fun, but it’s certainly possible.
-We are happy to cooperate with you to help make these transitions go smoothly from an administration point of view, including providing transcripts if needed.
+We are happy to cooperate with you to help make these transitions go smoothly from an administration point of view.

 Can I receive a high school diploma/érettségi in Hungary?

 We aim to have an answer to this question once we start our high school.
 Our general philosophy is that our students will be able to set their own goals and achieve them, including taking the "érettségi" if this is what they wish to do.
 We are not designing our learning experience for the Hungarian state exam though.
 Our goal is to empower our learners to go to international universities if this is their chosen path.